google/opencasebook/patents.md

 > for any code that a Contributor has removed from Covered Software; or
 >
 > for infringements caused by:
-> 1. Your and any other third party’s modifications of Covered Software, or
+> 1. Your and any other third party's modifications of Covered Software, or
 > 2. the combination of its Contributions with other software (except as
 > part of its Contributor Version); or
 > 3. under Patent Claims infringed by Covered Software in the absence of its